MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-get-started-tutorial.md

 ---
 # Get started with SQL Data Warehouse

 This tutorial teaches you how to provision and load data into Azure SQL Data Warehouse.
 You’ll also learn the basics about scaling, pausing, and tuning.
-When you’re finished you’ll be ready to query and explore your data warehouse.
+When you’re finished, you’ll be ready to query and explore your data warehouse.

-**Estimated time to complete:** This is an end-to-end tutorial with example code that will take about 75 minutes to complete.
-This includes creating an account and installing the SQL driver tools.
+**Estimated time to complete:** This is an end-to-end tutorial with example code that will takes about 30 minutes to complete once the prerequisites are done.

 ## Prerequisites